marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 access :samp:`{errno}` of the C library as the C standard allows it to be a macro.
 Use the ``IERRNO`` intrinsic (GNU extension) instead.

+.. index:: C procedure interoperability, procedure interoperability with C, function interoperability with C, subroutine interoperability with C, interoperability, subroutine and function

 .. _interoperable-subroutines-and-functions:

-.. index:: C procedure interoperability

-.. index:: procedure interoperability with C

-.. index:: function interoperability with C

-.. index:: subroutine interoperability with C

-.. index:: interoperability, subroutine and function

 Interoperable Subroutines and Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^